-While My name is Tom is a major part of the company’s work, I haven’t stopped writing and my latest play is called homes and gardens (2016).
+While My name is Tom was a major part of the company’s work, I haven’t stopped writing and my latest play is called homes and gardens (2016).

 It is inspired by Guisborough – born Robert Holman’s anti war trilogy – Making Noise Quietly…